-Download Python, Matlab, IDL, or Mathematica (new!)
-APIs to remotely access Madrigal
+Download Python, Matlab, or IDL APIs to remotely access Madrigal

 Madrigal is now easy to access from any platform remotely using